Meta-Learning for Simple Regret Minimization: Frequentist Meta-SRM

 \subsection{Frequentist Regret Analysis}

-In this section, we prove an upper-bound for the frequentist meta simple regret (Eq.~\ref{eq:frequentist-meta-SR}) of \fMetaSRM.
-To prove this, we first bound the per-task simple regret of \alg relative to {\em oracle} \alg, which is \alg when it knows the true prior $\theta_*$.
-To be more precise, this is the difference between the mean of the arms returned by \alg when it is instantiated with a prior $\theta$ and with the true prior $\theta_*$.
+In this section, we prove an upper bound for the frequentist meta simple regret (Eq.~\ref{eq:frequentist-meta-SR}) of \fMetaSRM with TS \alg.
+To start, we bound the per-task simple regret of \alg relative to {\em oracle} that knows $\theta_*$.
+To be more precise, this is the difference between the means of arms returned by \alg instantiated with some prior parameter $\theta$ and the true prior parameter $\theta_*$.